Unique modules such as Professional Development and Applications of Professional Psychology enhance your future career prospects.

 You can apply for the MSc Psychology (Conversion) directly with the University.

-By studying for a Master's degree you could be eligible for a Student Loans Company Postgraduate Loan of up to £12,167.
+By studying a Master's degree you could be eligible for a Postgraduate Loan.

 If you’re a ULaw alumnus, you may be eligible to receive our £1000 Academic Master's Alumni Discount.